glomatico/revevo/README.md

 ## Online deployment

-The website is deployed online at [revevo.glomatico.com](https://revevo.glomatico.com).
+The website is deployed at [revevo.glomatico.com](https://revevo.glomatico.com).